-The term "wrought mill products" applies to a series of bronze alloys that are first cast and then ready to be reworked by the rolling, drawing, extruding or forging processes.
+The term "wrought mill products" applies to a series of copper bronze alloys that are first cast and then ready to be reworked by the rolling, drawing, extruding or forging processes.
 Each of these products starts with metal that has been cast into a form or shape that is suitable for further transforming into a specific product.

 LEADED COMMERCIAL BRONZE

-Phosphor bronze is an alloy of copper containing 0.5–11% of tin and 0.01-0.35% phosphorus.
+Phosphor bronze is an alloy of copper containing 0.5–11% tin and 0.01-0.35% phosphorus.
 The tin increases the corrosion resistance and strength of the alloy.
 The phosphorus increases the wear resistance and stiffness of the alloy.
 These alloys are notable for their toughness, strength, low coefficient of friction, and fine grain.

 Aluminum bronzes are used for their combination of high strength, excellent corrosion and wear resistance.
 Aluminum bronze alloys typically contain 9-12% aluminum and up to 6% iron and nickel.
 Alloys in these composition limits are hardened by a combination of solid solution strengthening, cold work, and precipitation of an iron rich phase.